JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ![image](/assets/3240d485f72c66a976dbe0fc9e7baff5.jpg)

 NS: smiles  are yo sure you  ahve the  right  image  selected  int he texture paint  there si  something  makign bumps

+Note
+: Clicking back and forth between layouts seems to cause a refresh.
+Somehow my Mac Blender does not always refresh.
+Saving the image also refreshes.

 DS: try going over the area a few times